gabrielwillig/ICSR30_Projects/README.md

 `GET filename.extension`.
 To exit the client, type `!q`.
 When a client is receiving a file, he cannot listen to server messages.
+### Project 3: HTTP/TCP - Multithreads Web Server
+To setup: First, setup the environment, create a folder called assets on the server machine and insert the images and html files
+To run: First, start the server, e.g., `python server.py`,
+then open your favorite browser and access: `http://<SERVER-IP>:9090`.
+To GET an Image or a different HTML file than index.html, add a `/file.extension`, after the server URL.